Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 ### Bugs need fixing
 * Favicon icon isn't showing on all pages although in the head of my base.html
 * Testing has been implemented but errors need further investigating.
 (I ran out of time I've had Covid - Sorry)
-* Css for mailchimp isn't pulling through to heroku deployed version but is showing on my local server, css for this is in teh head of teh base.html.

 #### Django